Diana Taurasi is a national and international women’s basketball player who has achieved amazing things across a fulfilling career.

 She has been nicknamed ‘White Mamba’ for her ability to score in difficult situations, and ‘the Michael Jordan of the WNBA’.

 Her list of achievements continues and she ranks third among all-time USA World Cup Team leaders for points (363), third for assists (92), fourth for 3-point percentage (.464) and 10th for rebounds (81) over the span of four World Cups.
+She has the highest career points total (all time) in the WNBA.
+In 2021 she was voted greatest player of all time in 2021 (more here).

 Diana was ranked second at the 2012 Olympics for free throw percentage (.960, 24-25 FTs) and she holds the U.S. Olympic single-game record for 3-pointers made (6) and attempted (10), both of which came against Serbia in 2016.